sharmaabhishek523/baseline/README.md

 * Add substantially more tests
 * Think about async request processing (investigate jersey internals)
 * Specify application request executor
-* Separate auth from baseline (provide an auth SPI - only do after implementing aero auth)
 * Make auth and db baseline *modules* (adds injection, lifecycles, etc. i.e. a package of 'stuff')
 * I feel like Environment can be the hub around which modules operate
 * Add documentation (jekyll?)